aksommerville/opener/README.md

 - [ ] Give Moon a face and hair, and do that for both witches at gameover.
 - [x] Make a bridge over the river.
 Will force a physics change, having passable non-zero tiles.
 - [ ] Can I make the animals say "key" when you try to open the cage without a key?
+- [ ] Experiment with the water tile, it doesn't look very watery right now.